Hello there

 Short Bio

-Lizzie Huxley-Jones (they/them) is an autistic author and editor based in London.
-They are the author of the queer holiday rom-com Make You Mine This Christmas, the summery rom-com Hits Different co-written with Tasha Ghouri, and the middle grade fantasy series Vivi Conway and the Sword of Legend.
+Lizzie Huxley-Jones is an autistic author based in London.
+They are the author of the queer holiday rom-coms Make You Mine This Christmas and Under the Mistletoe With You, Hits Different co-written with Tasha Ghouri, and the Vivi Conway series: the Waterstones Children's Book Prize shortlisted Vivi Conway and the Sword of Legend followed by Vivi Conway and the Haunted Quest.
 They are the editor of Stim: an autistic anthology.
-They write joyful stories that centre queerness and disability, and can be found @littlehux on Twitter & Instagram.They are represented by Abi Fellows of DHH Literary Agency.
+They write joyful stories that centre queerness and disability, and can be found as @littlehux on social media, or out walking their dog Nerys.They are represented by Abi Fellows of DHH Literary Agency.

 Long Bio